-According to the indictment and evidence presented at trial, Prince was a Beneficiary Provider Relationships Specialist with the VA’s Spina Bifida (SB) Health Care Benefits Program, which covers medical needs of children of certain veterans of the Korea and Vietnam wars suffering from SB.
-Prince worked for a VA call center in Denver, and spoke with health care providers and SB beneficiaries or their families regarding their health care needs and care reimbursement.
+According to the indictment and evidence presented at trial, Prince was a Beneficiary Provider Relationships Specialist with the VA’s Spina Bifida (SB) Health Care Benefits Program, which covers the medical needs of children of certain veterans of the Korea and Vietnam wars suffering from SB.
+Prince worked for a VA call center in Denver and spoke with health care providers and SB beneficiaries or their families regarding their health care needs and care reimbursement.

 Prince defrauded the VA’s SB Health Care Benefits Program by signing up the family members of the program’s beneficiaries as home health “contractors” with false home health entities run by Prince’s associates, including his wife, his brother-in-law, his half-sister, and friends.